PrakharMahajan/transformer-model/README.md

 BERT's major advantages are its ability to capture bidirectional context, handle out-of-vocabulary words, and transfer knowledge through fine-tuning.
 It has been widely adopted and has led to significant advancements in a wide range of NLP applications.

 ## Code Description
+1. Importing the necessary libraries: The code starts by importing the required libraries, including pandas, scikit-learn, tqdm, and transformers.

+2. Loading and preprocessing the dataset: The script reads the IMDB movie review dataset from a CSV file and converts the sentiment labels from "positive" and "negative" to binary values (1 and 0, respectively).
+It then splits the dataset into training and testing sets.

+3. Tokenization: The script uses the BERT tokenizer from the transformers library to tokenize the movie review sentences.
+It iterates over the sentences and encodes them using the tokenizer, adding special tokens such as "[CLS]" and "[SEP]".
+The encoded sentences are stored in the `input_ids` list.

+4. Padding: The script pads the input tokens with zeros to ensure they have the same length.
+It uses the `pad_sequences` function from the Keras library to perform padding.

+5. Creating attention masks: The script creates attention masks for the input sentences.
+The attention mask is a binary tensor that indicates which tokens should be attended to (1) and which should be ignored (0).
+It iterates over the padded input tokens and sets the attention mask value to 0 for padding tokens and 1 for real tokens.
+The attention masks are stored in the `attention_masks` list.

+6. Splitting the data: The script splits the input tokens, attention masks, and labels into training and validation sets using the `train_test_split` function from scikit-learn.

+7. Converting data to tensors: The script converts the training and validation inputs, masks, and labels to PyTorch tensors.

+8. Creating data loaders: The script creates data loaders to load the training and validation data in batches during training.
+It uses the `TensorDataset`, `DataLoader`, `RandomSampler`, and `SequentialSampler` classes from the PyTorch library.

+9. Setting up the BERT model: The script loads the BERT model for sequence classification (`BertForSequenceClassification`) from the transformers library.
+It configures the model to use the "bert-base-uncased" pre-trained model and sets the number of output labels to 2 (positive and negative).
+The model is moved to the GPU if available.

+10. Setting up the optimizer and scheduler: The script sets up the AdamW optimizer and a linear learning rate scheduler using the `get_linear_schedule_with_warmup` function from transformers.

+11. Training the model: The script enters a training loop where it trains the BERT model on the training data.
+It iterates over the training data batches, performs a forward pass through the model, calculates the loss, computes gradients, updates model parameters, and adjusts the learning rate.
+It also measures the average training loss and reports it after each epoch.

+12. Evaluating the model: After each training epoch, the script evaluates the model on the validation data.
+It calculates the accuracy of the model's predictions and reports it.

+13. Testing the model: Finally, the script loads the test dataset, tokenizes the test sentences, and evaluates the model on the test data, reporting the accuracy.

+Overall, the script demonstrates the process of using the BERT model for sentiment analysis on the IMDB movie review dataset, including data preprocessing, tokenization, model training, and evaluation.

+### Remarks
 This is a clone of transformers model taken from - "https://www.kaggle.com/code/samarthsarin/bert-with-transformers".

 Dataset available here - https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews